Netec-Mx/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_10-Implement_Data_Protection.md

 1. After the deployment, select **Go to resource**.

 1. In the **Data management** section, click **Data protection**, and then Uncheck the box **Enable soft delete for blobs** and Select **Save**.

+1. **Go to your storage account** that you created in Task 2, Step 3

 ## Task 5: Enable virtual machine replication